Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Addition to the numerical experiments

 \subsection{Impact of the choice of the refreshment parameters}

-We consider the zero-mean Gaussian distribution with covariance matrix given by (\ref{eq:Gaussian}) and study the effects of the refreshment time $\rmT$ tuning on the integrated autocorrelation times for the Forward Ref (see Figure~\ref{fig:Gauss_Num_IntForward}), Forward Full Ref (see Figure~\ref{fig:Gauss_Num_IntRef}), BPS Full Ref (see Figure~\ref{fig:Gauss_Num_IntBPS}) and Forward Ref set to a full-orthogonal refreshment (see \Cref{fig:Gauss_Num_IntGaussRef}).
+We consider the zero-mean Gaussian distribution with covariance matrix given by (\ref{eq:Gaussian}) and study the effects of the refreshment time $\rmT$ tuning on the integrated autocorrelation times for the Forward Ref (see Figure~\ref{fig:Gauss_Num_IntForward}), Forward Full Ref (see Figure~\ref{fig:Gauss_Num_IntRefs}), BPS Full Ref (see Figure~\ref{fig:Gauss_Num_IntBPS}) and Forward Ref set to a full-orthogonal refreshment (see \Cref{fig:Gauss_Num_IntGaussRef}).

 A first observation is that the scaling with the dimension of the integrated autocorrelation time of $x$ is similar for any choice of $\rmT$ and the offset decreases as $\rmT$ increases (less randomization), for all schemes.
 For the potential $U$ and the squared norm $\norm{x}^2$, on the contrary, there is a trade-off to find between controlling the random-walk behavior and trapping the process into a loop.
 Forward Ref appears as the most robust concerning this tuning, as all choices of $\rmT$ are in the same range.
-BPS Full Ref, on the opposite, needs a high $\rmT$ to decorrelate the potential $U$, at the cost of the norm decorrelation.
+BPS Full Ref, on the opposite, needs $\rmT$ small enough to decorrelate the potential $U$, at the cost of the norm decorrelation.
 Comparing it to the results for Forward Full Ref, we can observe that the direct-sampling scheme helps with the decorrelation of $U$ and allows to set $\rmT$ to very high values.
 The choice $\rmT=10^4$ appears as an optimal, leading to a maximal integrated time of order $2\times 10^3$, which is competitive with Forward Ref.
 However, Forward Full Ref is more sensitive to the tuning of $\rmT$ than Forward Ref.
 Same behavior can be observed for Forward Ref with full-orthogonal refreshment, as displayed in \Cref{fig:Gauss_Num_IntGaussRef}.

 We show in \Cref{fig:Gauss_Num_IntDim} and \Cref{fig:Gauss_Num_IntTheta} the dependence of the integrated autocorrelation times with respectively $p$ in Forward Ref with a ran-$p$-orthogonal refreshment and with $\theta$ in Forward Ref and Forward All Ref with a $2$-orthogonal refreshment.
-The choice of $p$ appears not to be critical and the conclusions drawn from \Cref{fig:Gauss_Num_IntDim} apply.
-More interestingly, \Cref{fig:Gauss_Num_IntTheta} shows a non-dependence on the angle $\theta$.
+The choice of $p$ appears not to be critical and \Cref{fig:Gauss_Num_IntTheta} shows a non-dependence on the angle $\theta$.